beeware/beeware/docs/tutorial/tutorial-5/index.rst

 BeeWare also supports mobile platforms - and the application we've written can be deployed to your mobile device, too!

-.. admonition:: iOS only... for now.

-    The BeeWare project *has* tooling for Android.
-Unfortunately, due to some recent changes in the Android ecosystem, combined with some changes in Toga itself, means that our Android tooling is currently broken.
-We're working on it, and hope to have a solution in the very near future.

-    In the meantime, this tutorial only works on iOS.

 .. rst-class:: clearfix row

 .. rst-class:: column column2